davidjthatcher/fff-skeleton/README.md

-# Fish Saint Augustine Booking Reports Built on Fat-Free-PHP-Bootstrap
+# Fish Saint Augustine Booking Reports

-# using WooCommerce REST to read from our main site.
+Built on Fat-FreePHP Framework, using Bootstrap CSS for layout, and WooCommerce REST to read from our main site.

-The project is a result of a tutorial series that you can follow on http://takacsmark.com.
+The Bootstrap layout is based on a tutorial series that you can follow on http://takacsmark.com.